Facilities are available for hauling out and re-launching boats up to 10 meters in length.

-This rotational roster means you will be rostered on approx. every 5-6 weeks for a Saturday or Sunday 2-4 hours around the high tide.
+This rotational haul-out schedule means you will be rostered on approx. every 5-6 weeks for a Saturday or Sunday 2-4 hours around the high tide.

 You will be required to be present and assist in the work of hauling out, moving and re-launching your boat.
-Haul outs and launchings are generally for autumn through to spring as the hardstand area is a public reserve and may not be used during the summer except in an emergency.
+Haul outs and launchings are mainly from autumn through to spring,

 Cradle arm adjustment